Psychedelic Toad Venom: What Is It?

 These statements bring up the growing use of psychedelic drugs as a treatment for mental illness.

-For example, the dissociative anesthetic Ketamine has a legitimate use as a legal therapy for treatment-resistant depression and chronic pain.
+Ketamine, a dissociative anesthetic distinct from classic psychedelics, has FDA-approved therapeutic use via esketamine (Spravato) for treatment-resistant depression.
 Ayahuasca has also been used to pioneer this kind of treatment.

 Toad Venom Retreats